πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • No AI on free

-Free plan type: Not actually free (requires X Premium, $8/mo) Free posts allowed: N/A (requires paid X subscription) Platforms: X only
+Free plan type: NOT FREE.
+Now requires X Premium+ at $40/mo (or $33/mo annual) Free posts allowed: N/A (requires paid X subscription) Platforms: X only

 TweetDeck was the best free scheduler on the internet for over a decade.
 In 2023, Elon Musk moved it behind the X Premium paywall and renamed it X Pro.
-It's not free anymore.
-Period.
+Then in March 2026, X moved X Pro from the $8/mo Premium tier to the $40/mo Premium+ tier with no notice.
+Existing X Pro users on the cheaper Premium plan suddenly lost access overnight.

 • Best X column-based interface for power users